MooersLab/pymolsnips/README.md

 Click on this button to import the pymolsnippets.yml file which is available above.
 All of the snippets for PyMOL are in this single file.
 Until the PML language is available for brackets, we will use Python.
-This means that the pml file needs a file extnesion of `.py` while editing it in bracktets.
+This means that the pml file needs a file extension of `.py` while editing it in Brackets.

 <A href=#FASTLINKS2>Return to list of editors above.</A>